chizzlfit/privacy_policy/TERMS_OF_SERVICE.md

 ## 1. The Service

-Chizzl provides AI-generated physique estimates, workout and meal plans, and coaching.
-All output is generated automatically and provided for general informational and fitness purposes only.
+Chizzl is an automated software application that provides AI-generated physique estimates, workout and meal suggestions, and general fitness coaching content.
+All output is produced by automated algorithms and third-party AI models, not by a human, and is provided strictly for general informational and educational purposes only.

+Chizzl, and any individual or entity operating it, is not a licensed physician, dietitian, nutritionist, personal trainer, physical therapist, or other health, medical, or fitness professional, and does not hold itself out as one.
+Nothing in the Service constitutes medical, health, nutritional, or professional fitness advice, diagnosis, treatment, or a professional recommendation, and no coach-client, doctor-patient, or other professional relationship is created by your use of the Service.
+The Service is not a substitute for advice from a qualified professional who knows your individual circumstances.

+You are solely responsible for evaluating, and for the consequences of relying on, any output.
+Before acting on anything the Service provides — including beginning, changing, or stopping any exercise, diet, or nutrition program — you should consult a qualified professional.
+Physical activity carries inherent risks, including injury; you voluntarily assume all such risks and use the Service entirely at your own risk.

 ## 2. Not Medical Advice